Tensegritics/ClojureDart/README.md

 ## How can I help?

-You can sponsor either of us here on GitHub.
+Directly by sponsoring either of us here on GitHub.

+Indirectly by hiring us.

 ## When do you expect it to be usable?